gbschroeder/ict4d-playbook/toolkits/starting-an-ict4d-committee.md

 These are just to get you started.
 As we know, every single Peace Corps region, posting, Volunteer community, and host-country community are unique, and present their individual challenges requiring their own tailored solutions.

 In forming a working group or committee you (either as an individual or as a group) will want to think about the perspectives of Peace Corps staff, where your fellow Volunteers are at (skill sets, experiences, enthusiasm), and what has been tried before.

-If a committee existed years ago on this issue -- what happened, why is it no longer around, what could you do differently?
-OK, trigger warnings aside, here are the six roles that seem to pop up:
+Additionally, it's possible that a committee existed years ago on this issue -- what happened, why is it no longer around, what could you do differently?

+Finally, some posts have a designated staff member to liaise with the ICT4D committee, but even if you don’t, it’s a good idea to build relationships and collaborative initiatives with post staff.

+OK, trigger warnings aside, here are the roles that seem to pop up:

 ### 1. ICT education for communities